clarkfitzg/makeParallel/inst/pems/notes.md

 Duncan commented that it looks like this approach does two things at once- inferring which columns are used, and which columns split the data at the same time that it expands the code.
 This isn't ideal- the inference about the code should be separate from the modification.
-Furthermore, we need a more general mechanism for understanding the semantics of the functions, something like the CodeDepends function handlers that can potentially do something different for every function.
+Furthermore, we need a more general mechanism for specifying the semantics of the functions, something like the CodeDepends function handlers that can potentially do something different for every function.
 As it stands now I've hardcoded in the logic for `[` and `split`.

 I think the problem is that I leapt too quickly into the implementation without precisely thinking through what needed to happen.
 That is, I was thinking about the minimum required to get the PEMS example running, but not how it can generalize.
 As the major flaws manifested themselves I kept reworking it to be more general.
-Now this implementation has gotten away from me a little bit, and I realize that it's never going to be ideal.
+Now this implementation has gotten away from me a little bit, and I realize that it's unlikely to be ideal.
 This seems like a good time to go back and ask what features I really need an implementation to provide.

+The other thing I was doing with the code expansion was making something that would work with the existing scheduler and code generator.
+That's a reasonable enough thing to do.

 ## Scratch